aptech/docs/docs/CR-cos.rst

 ::

-    //Create a sequence starting at 0 and increasing by pi/4 x = seqa(0, pi/4, 5);
+    // Create a sequence starting at 0 and increasing by pi/4 x = seqa(0, pi/4, 5);
     y = cos(x);